 Enter: DMARC.

-DMARC: Raising the bar for email security
+DMARC: raising the bar for email security

-Neither SPF or DKIM authenticate the sender using the “From:” field that users see.
+Neither SPF nor DKIM authenticate the sender using the “From:” field that users see.
 The policy specified in a DMARC record will require that the DKIM key’s domain (or the domain shown in the Return-Path verified by SPF) matches the domain shown in the “From:” address.
-This ensures that the visible From: address contains an authenticated domain, and it is also known as “alignment.”
-DMARC is the strongest email authentication protocol to date, and it’s becoming more widely adopted every day.

 How does DMARC work?